krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/filtering-2.png "flames")

-We can check this way few more requests, and we can figure out that:
+We can check this for a few more requests, and figure out the following:

 - In every slow request we executed ```matrixMultiplySlow()```
 - In every fast request we executed ```matrixMultiplyFaster()```

-That technique is great to fight with the tail of the latency.
-We can focus our work on the longest operations.
+This technique is great to deal with the tail of the latency: We can focus our work on the longest operations.
 That may lead us to some nice fixes.

 ### Real life example - DNS
 {: #single-req-dns }

 The point of the previous example was to show you why aggregated results can be useless for tracing a single request.
 Now I want to show you a  very common issue that I have diagnosed a few times already.

-Spring Boot has an addition called Actuator.
-It is commonly used in the enterprise world.
-One of the features of Actuator is the health check endpoint.
-Under URI ```/actuator/health``` you can get JSON with information about the health of your application.
+Spring Boot has a commonly used addition called Actuator.
+One of the features of the Actuator is the health check endpoint.
+Under URI ```/actuator/health```, you can get JSON with information about the health of your application.
 That endpoint is sometimes used as a load balancer probe.
-Let's consider a multi node cluster of our example application with load balancer in front of the cluster which:
+Let's consider a multi-node cluster of our example application with a load balancer in front of the cluster, which:

-- probes actuator if application is alive, expecting ```"status" : "UP"``` in the response JSON
+- probes the actuator if the application is alive, expecting ```"status" : "UP"``` in the response JSON
 - timeouts the probe after **1 second**

-Now I will do one hack in my local configuration to make this example work.
+Now, I will do one hack in my local configuration to make this example work.
 It will be explained at the end of this example.

 Let's find out what our IP is: